 We obtain information about you from publicly accessible sources such as open source e.g. online and the voters roll.

-5. Whether the provision of personal data is part of a statutory or contractual requirement or obligation and possible consequences of failing to provide the personal data:
+5. Whether the provision of personal data is part of a statutory or contractual requirement or obligation and the possible consequences of failing to provide the personal data:

-In the event that we did not request and use this information then it would not be possible to carry out our statutory functions and determine whether criminal offences relating to a variety of consumer protection law have been committed.
+In the event that we did not request and use this information then it would not be possible to carry out our statutory functions and determine whether criminal offences relating to a variety of consumer protection laws have been committed.
 We need to process this information to allow us to carry out a comprehensive investigation of the issue you have raised with us and will keep a record of any advice we have provided you with.